oap-project/gazelle_plugin/README.md

 The result should showup on Spark console and you can check the DAG diagram with some Columnar Processing stage.
 Gazelle Plugin still lacks some features, please check out the [limitations](./docs/limitations.md).

+## Could/K8s Integration

+###  Google Cloud Dataproc

+Gazelle Plugin now supports to run on Dataproc 2.0, we provide a guide to help quickly install Gazelle Plugin and run TPC-DS, TPC-H with scripts provided.

+Please refer to [Gazelle_on_Dataproc](https://github.com/oap-project/oap-tools/blob/master/docs/Gazelle_on_Dataproc.md) to find details about:

+1. Create a cluster on Dataproc 2.0 with initialization actions.
+Gazelle Plugin jars compiled with `-Pdataproc-2.0` parameter will installed by Conda in all cluster nodes.

+2. Config for enabling Gazelle Plugin.

+3. Run TPC-DS and TPC-H with scripts.

 ## Performance data